Particl-Community/academy/in-depth/indepth_staking.rst

 -------------------

 .. tip::
-   Pro tip: If you stake enough PART coins, your staking rewards could pay for the entirety of your listing fees!
+   If you stake enough PART coins, your staking rewards could pay for the entirety of your listing fees!

 Staking on Particl can be a great source of passive income.
 In fact, just by keeping your :term:`Particl Desktop` client connected to the internet, you automatically earn a yearly interest of 2% to 5% on the PART coins held in your public balance.
 In other words, the more PART coins you own, the more PART coins you earn.
 Simple enough, right?